AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-37897-incorrect-redirect-when-customers-try-to-add-products-with-options-from-recently-viewed-widget.md

 ---
-description: The MDVA-37897 patch solves the issue of incorrect redirect when users try to add products with options from the Recently Viewed widget.
-This patch is available when the Quality Patches Tool (QPT) 1.1.1 is installed.
-The patch ID is MDVA-37897.
-Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.4.
+title: "MDVA-37897: Incorrect redirect when adding products from Recently Viewed"
 labels: QPT patches,Quality Patches Tool,QPT,QPT,Quality Patches Tool,Support Tools,QPT 1.1.1,Magento Commerce,Magento Commerce Cloud,Adobe Commerce,on-premise,cloud infrastructure,Magento,redirect,Recently Viewed,widget,2.3.0,2.3.1,2.3.2,2.3.3,2.3.2-p2,2.3.4,2.3.3-p1,2.3.5,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1
-title: 'MDVA-37897: Incorrect redirect when adding products from Recently Viewed'
 ---

-# MDVA-37897: Incorrect redirect when adding products from Recently Viewed

 The MDVA-37897 patch solves the issue of incorrect redirect when users try to add products with options from the Recently Viewed widget.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.1 is installed.
 The patch ID is MDVA-37897.
 Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.4.